-Recognising that people’s health is determined primarily by a range of social, economic and environmental factors, social prescribing seeks to address people’s needs in a holistic way.
+Recognising that people’s health and wellbeing are determined mostly by a range of social, economic and environmental factors, social prescribing seeks to address people’s needs in a holistic way.
 It also aims to support individuals to take greater control of their own health.

-Social prescribing schemes can involve a variety of activities which are typically provided by voluntary and community sector organisations.
+Schemes delivering social prescribing can involve a range of activities that are typically provided by voluntary and community sector organisations.
 Examples include volunteering, arts activities, group learning, gardening, befriending, cookery, healthy eating advice and a range of sports.

-Social prescribing is designed to support people with a wide range of social, emotional or practical needs, and many schemes are focussed on improving mental health and physical well-being.
-Those who could benefit from social prescribing schemes include people with mild or long-term mental health problems, vulnerable groups, people who are socially isolated, and those who frequently attend either primary or secondary health care.
+Social prescribing is designed to support people with a wide range of social, emotional or practical needs, and many schemes are focused on improving mental health and physical wellbeing.
+Those who could benefit from social prescribing schemes include people with mild or long-term mental health problems, people with complex needs, people who are socially isolated and those with multiple long-term conditions who frequently attend either primary or secondary health care.

 Does social prescribing work?

-There is emerging evidence that social prescribing can lead to a range of positive health and well-being outcomes.
-Studies have pointed to improvements in areas such as quality of life and emotional wellbeing, mental and general wellbeing, and levels of depression and anxiety.
-For example, a study into a social prescribing project in Bristol found improvements in anxiety levels and in feelings about general health and quality of life.
-In general, social prescribing schemes appear to result in high levels of satisfaction from participants, primary care professionals and commissioners.
+There is a growing body of evidence that social prescribing can lead to a range of positive health and wellbeing outcomes.
+Studies have pointed to improvements in quality of life and emotional wellbeing, mental and general wellbeing, and levels of depression and anxiety.

-However, robust and systematic evidence on the effectiveness of social prescribing is very limited.
+While experience – much of it positive – continues to accumulate about social prescribing, there remain weaknesses in the evidence base.
 Many studies are small scale, do not have a control group, focus on progress rather than outcomes, or relate to individual interventions rather than the social prescribing model.
-Much of the evidence available is qualitative, and relies on self-reported outcomes.
-Researchers have also highlighted the challenges of measuring the outcomes of complex interventions, or making meaningful comparisons between very different schemes.
+Much of the evidence available is qualitative and relies on self-reported outcomes.

 How does social prescribing fit in with wider health and care policy?